Battle of Britain: In Praise of the RAF

 These young British fliers, unlike their German opponents, are elaborately modest.
 There is little or no brag and swagger about them and they fight the Germans with a sort of casual perfection that is the envy of every other air force in the world.
 Their job calls for a fit young man of great calm and great optimism, preferably not in love.
 Very few of these young fighter pilots are married.
 Their ages range around 23.
 It takes moral self-confidence and concentration to kill early, often and quickly, without a sense of guilt.

 Close to 3,000 RAF fliers took to the skies in the Battle of Britain.
 More than 500 were killed; around 80 percent of those lost were Britons.
-The chance of any of The Few ever being forgotten by the nation they helped save, meanwhile, is absolutely zero.
+The chances of The Few ever being forgotten by the nation they helped save?
+Zero.